-SILENCER Silencer "bottom" mounting bolts-replace with hexagon bolts as shown in photo below and check each day.
+SILENCER BOTTOM MOUNTING BOLTS Replace these with hexagon bolts as shown in photo below and check each day.
 Gary has these.

-BOLTS.
-Check all accessible bolts to ensure they are tight.
-Check these regularly.
+ALL BOLTS Check all accessible bolts to ensure they are tight.
+Check these regularly throughout the week.

-BRAKE PADS.
-New front and rear.
+BRAKE PADS New front and rear.
 Check you have a little play in the rear brake rod.
 The piston must return fully to its off position, the rear brake can stick on if this is not correct.
 IMPORTANT.
 Put a good cable tie round the rear brake rod "clip".
 Grease the pins, which hold the pads in place.
-If the allen key fit is not good REPLACE.
+If the Allen key is not a good fit then REPLACE.

-KILL BUTTON 14-16 EVO.
-You can remove the lights.
+KILL BUTTON 14-18 EVO You can remove the lights.
 Do not remove any wiring as the fan is wired through the wiring loom.
-We do not advise removing the mapping switch as it leaves the bike is the hard/quick setting (map 2)which is not correct for the SSDT.
+We do not advise removing the mapping switch as it leaves the bike is the hard/quick setting (map 2) which is not correct for the SSDT.
 We have had only a few problems with the white connector plug on the kill button wire.
-I do not think you need to remove but if you have problems during the event this is the first place to look.
+We do not think you need to remove but if you have problems during the event this is the first place to look.
+We have a connector for the 2017/18 Evo which leaves the bike in mapping 1 which is the soft setting which is fine for the SSDT.